skypilot-org/skypilot/docs/source/index.rst

 *Cost saving*

 - Run jobs on **spot instances** with **automatic recovery** from preemptions
-- Hands-free life cycle: **automatically stop idle clusters**
+- Hands-free cluster management: **automatically stopping idle clusters**
 - One-click use of **TPUs**, for high-performance, cost-effective training
-- Automatically benchmark and find the best hardware for your job
+- Automatically benchmark and find the cheapest hardware for your job

 .. toctree::
    :maxdepth: 1